anutkk/random/README.md

 * Pulling data on Covid-19 and fitting some curves on it with some graphs.
 * Computing the caustic enveloppe of parallel rays hitting a half-circle ("Coffee Cup Caustic")
 * My solutions to the Google Foobar challenge.
-* Some eclectic euclidean geometry functions (polygon simplification, check convexity of polyhedron,...)
+* Some eclectic euclidean geometry functions (polygon simplification, check convexity of polyhedron,...).
+* Some Computer Vision sample notebooks.